 URBANA — Saying that James R. Burgess was “even-handed” as a prosecutor and “a man of integrity,” supporters asked on Monday night that the city council support renaming the federal courthouse in his honor.

 Last week, I answered some frequently asked questions about multiple coupons.
 In this week's column, another beginner has a question about coupon overage — when the value of a coupon exceeds the cost of the item you're trying to purchase.

 Studio Visit appears first in print, in Sunday editions of The News-Gazette.

 Getting Personal is an email Q&A with a local personality.
-Here, a chat with Sue Grey, 50, of Champaign.
+Here, Melissa Merli chats with M. Cynthia Oliver of Urbana.